VirtusLab/git-machete/docs/source/cli_help/traverse.rst

 --no-push-untracked          Do not push untracked branches to remote, re-enable via ``--push-untracked``.

 --push                       Push all (both tracked and untracked) branches to remote --- default behavior.
-Default behaviour can be changed
+Default behavior can be changed
                              by setting git configuration key ``git config machete.traverse.push false``.
                              Configuration key value can be overridden by the presence of the flag.